JonathanC13/python_ref/Structures/ok.md

       - A pointer is a variable that holds the memory address of another variable, it can be re-assigned to point to another location, and you can perform arithmetic on pointers.
 Multiple levels of indirection and can point to NULL.
       ```
       - C, when there is an error it stops.

+###**Gen Dy 2.
+Pick a project that you can discuss in detail and had a significant role on.
+Discuss the system design/architecture.
+What was the worst problem you had with this system and how did you fix it?**

+###**Gen Dy 3.
+How much reuse do you get out of the code you develop?**

+###**Gen Dy 4.
+Explain a time when you were able to improve upon the design that was originally requested.**

+###**Gen Dy 5.
+Do you want to stay on a technical career path or eventually move to a leadership/management role?**

 ###**C exercises**